terraform-viettelidc/terraform-provider-vcloud/website/docs/r/org_oidc.html.markdown

   This allows users to override the configuration given by `wellknown_endpoint`
 * `prefer_id_token` - (Optional; VCD 10.4.1+) If you want to combine claims from `userinfo_endpoint` and the ID Token, set this to `true`.
   The identity providers do not provide all the required claims set in `userinfo_endpoint`.
-By setting this argument to `true`, VMware Cloud Director can fetch and consume claims from both sources
+By setting this argument to `true`, Viettel IDC Cloud can fetch and consume claims from both sources
 * `max_clock_skew_seconds` - (Optional) The maximum clock skew is the maximum allowable time difference between the client and server.
   This time compensates for any small-time differences in the timestamps when verifying tokens.
 The **default** value is `60` seconds
 * `scopes` - (Optional) A set of scopes to use with the OIDC provider.
 They are used to authorize access to user details,